-Tour Summary: The famous manta ray night dive in Kona is widely regarded as one of the most memorable dives around the planet.
-We agree with the experts and think that swimming with the manta rays is one of the Big Island activities that you shouldn’t miss.
+Tour Summary: The famous manta ray night dive/snorkel in Kona is one of the most memorable dives around the planet.
+100% Hawaiian Bucket List!

 - Snorkeling with Manta Rays at night in Kona Hawaii is a truly magical experience